 - Lift the heel of the side of your body where you have your hand on your waist and turn to face your support.
 Place both hands on your support.
 Step your back foot forward until your knee is under your hip and you are in a lunge position.
 Move down and up one inch for 10 reps, then switch legs and repeat.

-- Turn the opposite direction of where you started and step back out into a turned out position with your heels a few feet apart, and bend your knees to move down one inch more quickly for 20 reps to finish.
+- Turn the opposite direction of where you started and step back out into a turned-out position with your heels a few feet apart.
+Bend your knees to move down one inch more quickly for 20 reps to finish.

-- Stand facing the back of a chair or countertop and place both hands on it for support.
+- Stand facing the barre or back of a chair or countertop and place both hands on it for support.
 Walk a half-arm’s distance away and place your feet under your hips.

 - Tip forward at your hips and slide one leg diagonally away from your body with the ball of your back foot resting lightly on the floor.

 - Shift your hips backwards until your front knee is over your ankle and you feel all of your weight in your front heel.
-Imagine that you were about to sit in a chair that suddenly disappeared.
+Imagine that you’re about to sit in a chair that’s suddenly disappeared.